cobuildlab/project-qa-docs/README.md

 In coordination with the Development Team, setup the recurrent Daily meeting and any other required meeting.

-In coordination with the Client and other project stakeholders, setup a recurrent bi-weekly meeting
+In coordination with the Client and other project stakeholders, setup a recurrent bi-weekly meeting to

 ### 13. Set the communication channels with the Customer.